Oxford-Bee-Ops/expidite/CONTRIBUTING.md

 1. `ruff format` Ruff is used to ensure consistent code styling.
 2. `ruff check` Linting and Static Analysis (Ruff Check)This command runs all static checks configured in pyproject.toml.
 This command should return no errors.
+3. `uvx ty check` Type Checking.
+This command should return no errors.
-3. `pyright` Type Checking and bug detection.
+4. `pyright` Type Checking and bug detection.
 More comprehensive checking that mypy.
 This command should return no errors.
-4. `mypy` Type Checking.
+5. `mypy` Type Checking.
 Mypy verifies all type hints for correctness and completeness.
 This command should return no errors.
-5. `pytest` Unit Tests.
+6. `pytest` Unit Tests.
 Run the full test suite to ensure your changes did not break existing functionality.
 All tests must pass.

 On Windows, `check.cmd` can be used to run all of the above checks except for `pytest`.